ComposableFi/composable/code/xcvm/semantic.md

 If Spawn fails it may fail on sender chain or on receiver chain, but not both.

-Funds are retained in interpreter.
+Funds are retained in Executor.

 `ResultRegister` is written.

-`AssetId` in `Assets` are converted from sender to receiver identifiers by interpreter.
+`AssetId` in `Assets` are converted from sender to receiver identifiers by Executor.

 #### How Spawn fails